yyadav99/Website-Scrapper/README.md

 # Website-Scrapper
-Helps you to scrap a website
+This is a basic repo for createing a basic chrome extentions that can help a user to scrape a website of anykind in basic type.